flagiu/mdtraj/README.md

 ## Future development

+- Multi-species for more input formats.
+- S(q) with non-cubic boxes?
+- Add example with antimony?
-- Add computation of: structure factor, ISF, ... .
+- Add computation of ISF.
-- Add logarithmic timestep.
+- Add logarithmic timestep?
-- Add more input formats: GROMACS, ...?
+- Add more input formats?
+GROMACS, ...
-- Add marginals around the ALTBC plot.